dustinober1/Ebook_AI-Powered_Instructional_Design/docs/glossary.md

 ### Large Language Model (LLM)
 A type of AI model trained on massive amounts of text data.
 It uses statistical patterns to understand, summarize, generate, and predict new content.
 Examples include GPT-4, Claude 3.5, and Gemini.

+### Learning Management System (LMS)
+A software application for the administration, documentation, tracking, reporting, and delivery of educational courses.
+AI is increasingly being integrated into LMS platforms to provide personalized recommendations.

 ## P

 ### Prompt Engineering